hellcatz/zcash-cli-cockpit/README.md

+*NOTE (10/29/2016), I am currently working towards renaming all the "testnet" references to "mainnet".
+For example, TAZ to ZEC.
+Along with some new features.

 # zcash-cli-cockpit (rc4)

 zcash-cli cockpit plugin - a browser based wallet ui for zcash.

-I am currently working towards renaming all the "testnet" references to "mainnet".
-For example, TAZ to ZEC.
-Along with some new features.

 <a target="_blank" href="http://z.cash/">z.cash</a> ->
 <a target="_blank" href="https://github.com/zcash/zcash/blob/v1.0.0/doc/payment-api.md">1.0 Payment API</a> |